chandana-koganti14/CellNucleiRAG/CellNucleiRAG/README.md

 For more information, visit the [official Flask documentation](https://flask.palletsprojects.com/).

 ## Acknowledgements

-This project was implemented for
-[LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) - which is a free course about LLMs and RAG.
+This project was implemented for [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp).
+Special thanks to Alexey Grigorev and the DataTalks team for providing this valuable course on LLMs and RAG.